 “The Baggs Migration Map looks a lot like a river delta,” Pat says.
 These deer concentrate on the quality winter range habitat near the towns of Savery and Baggs before fanning out into the mountain ranges to the east and south during the spring and summer.
 The habitat includes vast expanses of aspens, Wyoming sagebrush, antelope bitterbrush, serviceberry, mountain mahogany, and Gambel oak brush.
 These intact ecosystems are the lifeblood of this highly productive mule deer population.

 It does not take much to alter the availability of this habitat, however.
 Research from the Monteith Shop shows deer using less of the quality habitat that exists when development, like an oil pad or windmill, enters the landscape.
 Extreme weather patterns that are expected into the future can also alter the landscapes that are most crucial to the deer population.

 There are a myriad of challenges each migrating deer faces to reach the winter range, as well.
 Road systems, development, poor fence structures, and other natural factors like disease and weather all make this journey incredibly hard on these animals.

-Members of the public are invited to get involved.
+These public meetings finished June 24, 2021.
 Find more information at the Baggs Migration Working Group web page.